 - This allows us to split travel expenses up as long as it does not generate profits

-- Clean and Full Category B Licence with no points, and
+- Full Category B Licence, and

 - Driver to comply with Regulation 7 (Competence to drive classes of vehicle: special cases) Paragraph 6 of Driving Licence Regulations 1999 – A driver with Cat B license using the special case for driving a Class D vehicle …